sammi-turner/Blog/setting-forth-in-c.md

 }
 ```

-## Why are there so many asterisks there?

-In the snippet, you will see asterisks after the data type 'char'.
+## What does the asterisk after char mean?

-This denotes that the function returns [a pointer](https://en.wikipedia.org/wiki/Pointer_(computer_programming)) to a char, rather than a single char.
-But be warned that putting an asterisk before the identifier or between 'char' and the identifier also has the same meaning in C. So expect to see those notations elsewhere.
+This denotes [a pointer](https://en.wikipedia.org/wiki/Pointer_(computer_programming)) to an array of chars, rather than a single char.
+But be warned that putting an asterisk before the identifier or between 'char' and the identifier has the same meaning in C. So expect to see those notations elsewhere.

-Of course, its worth noting that asterisks can also mean 'multiply', within the same code block.
+Of course, its worth noting that asterisks also denote the 'multiply' operation in arithmetic.

 ## What is the output of that program?